-We Belong Together is an initiative of the National Domestic Workers Alliance and the National Asian Pacific American Womens Forum, with the participation of women’s organizations, immigrant rights groups, children, and families across the country.
+We Belong Together is a campaign of the National Domestic Workers Alliance with the participation of women’s organizations, immigrant rights groups, children, and families across the country.

-We Belong Together is a campaign to mobilize women in support of common-sense immigration reform that will keep families together and empower women.
+We Belong Together aims to mobilize women in support of common sense immigration policies that will keep families together and empower women.
 Immigration reform is rarely thought of as a women’s issue, but in fact it is central to the fight for women’s equality.
 Millions of immigrant women who are part of the fabric of our communities, workplaces, and schools are blocked from achieving their full potential because of a broken immigration system.
 They perform essential jobs, like taking care of our children and our aging parents, and are central to family and community well-being.

 Our current immigration system is not working for people born in the United States or for people born abroad.
-Any meaningful reform of our immigration system must include a fair and generous process that ensures that immigrant women have the opportunity to take care of themselves and their families, and bring their numerous contributions and talents to strengthen America.
-Specifically, immigration reform legislation must:
+We need an immigration system that respects the dignity of all women, ensures that immigrant women have the opportunity to take care of themselves and their families, and allows them to bring their numerous contributions and talents to strengthen the United States of America.

-- Include a broad and clear roadmap to citizenship that recognizes the contributions of women’s work and women workers.
+- Create a broad and clear roadmap to citizenship for all members of the undocumented community.

 - Promote immigrant integration that includes and empowers women.